types of paint

 Paint sprayers can save you lots of time and provide excellent coverage.

-Paint sprayers work with various finishes, including water-based paints, oil-based paints, wood stains and varnishes.
-However, we don’t recommend using a paint sprayer with oil/wax polishes or textured and cement paints.
+Paint sprayers work with various finishes, including water and oil-based paints, wood stains and varnishes.
+However, we don’t recommend using paint sprayers for oil/wax polishes or textured and cement paints.

 Note: Circle denotes compatibility.
 All surfaces must be clean, sound, dry and free from organic growth.
 Data source: Collins DIY Manual.